 - 1. Discuss the agreement early in your relationship.
-Don't wait til you're ready to walk down the aisle.
+Do not wait until you are ready to walk down the aisle!

 - 2. Be honest.
-Don't try to hide your thoughts, feelings or assets.
+Do not try to hide your thoughts, feelings or assets.

 - 3. Hire separate attorneys so you both have good representation.

-- 4. Consider asking both lawyers to supply an affidavit of independant legal counsel.
+- 4. Consider asking both lawyers to supply an affidavit of independent legal counsel.
 Keep the affidavits with the original prenuptial document.